FAQs: Home Buying and Selling Reforms

 What estate agents need to know about the Renters Rights' Bill

-Agents working with landlords who want to sell a property with sitting tenants must be well-versed advising clients effectively on realistic pricing and the potential impact on the buyer pool, and with tenancy reform at the heart of the Renters’ Rights Bill, watertight paperwork and record-keeping will be more important than ever, for buyers, sellers and agents.
+Agents working with landlords who want to sell a previously-let property, with or without sitting tenants, must be well-versed in advising clients effectively on realistic pricing and the potential impact on the buyer pool.
+With the Renters’ Rights Bill set to reform tenancy law, watertight paperwork and record-keeping will be more important than ever, for buyers, sellers and agents.

 Agents need land revenue services to be accessible and affordable